cline/cline/README.md

 ## How it works

+Claude Dev uses an agentic loop style implementation using chain-of-thought prompting and access to powerful tools that give him the ability to accomplish nearly everything.
+From building softwware projects to running system operations, Claude Dev is only limited by your imagination.

 ### Tools

-Claude Dev has access to the following tools:
+Claude has access to the following tools:

 1. **execute_command**: Execute CLI commands on the system.
 2. **list_files**: List all files and directories at the top level of the specified directory.